 Beverly Suek is an associate of TLS Enterprises.
-Ms Suek has managed projects for organizations across Canada including workplace investigations, staffing investigations, organizational and administrative reviews and the development of healthy and respectful workplaces.
+Ms Suek has managed projects for organizations across Canada including workplace investigations, harassment and workplace violence.
+She has many years of experience in equity programs and dealing with systemic racism, policy development. organizational and administrative reviews and the development of healthy, equitable and respectful workplaces.

 She has 30 years experience as a senior manager in the private and the public sector.
-Ms Suek was the CEO with the Women’s Enterprise Centre from 2002-2005, which assists women starting or expanding a business and provides business loans from a portfolio of 5 million dollars.
-In this role, she developed a human resources system that emphasized employee participation, wellness and respect.
-She developed a Governance manual and system for the organization.
+In the public sector, she was the Manager of Human Rights with Labour Canada, managing inspections under the Canada Labour Code.
+She worked with federally regulated workplaces to understand and overcome systemic racism.
+Ms Suek was also the CEO with the Women’s Enterprise Centre, where she developed a human resources system that emphasized employee participation, wellness, equity and respect and developed a Governance system for the organization.

-From January 2000 until 2003, she was the Chair of the Board of Manitoba Lotteries Corporation, a Crown Corporation with over 2000 employees and gross income of 5 billion dollars.
+She was also the Chair of the Board of Manitoba Lotteries Corporation, a Crown Corporation with over 2000 employees and net income of 630 million dollars.
 She oversaw a comprehensive organizational review of both finances and human resources and initiated the development of a governance system.

 She was a Commissioner with the Provincial Civil Service Commission for 13 years, which is a quasi-judicial board hearing appeals on staffing, classification, dismissal and conflict of interest.

-Ms Suek is a Chartered Arbitrator with the ADR Institute of Canada.
+Ms Suek was a Chartered Arbitrator with the ADR Institute of Canada.

 Ms Suek is also an active volunteer with community centres, human rights organizations and other community based organizations.
 In 2012, she was awarded the Queen’s Silver Jubilee Award for community service.
+In 2017, she received the Order of Manitoba for her work in advancing human rights.
 She is the author of publications on human rights, housing, the future of work in Canada, quality of workplaces, and enterprise development.

 Mike Styre spent 22 years working in progressively responsible management positions with the federal government.
 He served as the Regional Director General for the Canada Border Services Agency from August 1996 to October 2010.
 In that role, he was responsible for overseeing operations in the provinces of Manitoba, Saskatchewan, Alberta and the Northwest Territory, managing a staff of 1200 persons and a budget of 100 million dollars.